-The Complainant has established that it has rights in the BOEHRINGER trademark since 2002.
+The Complainant has established that it has rights in the BOEHRINGER Trademark since 2002.

-In assessing identity or confusing similarity the Panel finds that the disputed domain name incorporates the entirety of the Complainant's trademark and differs from such mark by merely adding the generic and descriptive term "invest" and the letters "g" and "r", as well as the TLD ".com".
-The addition of such generic and descriptive term and letters to the Complainant's mark neither affects the attractive power of such trademark, nor is sufficient to distinguish the disputed domain name from the Complainant's mark.
+In assessing identity or confusing similarity the Panel finds that the disputed domain name incorporates the entirety of the Complainant's trademark and differs from such mark by merely adding the generic and descriptive term "health", as well as the TLD ".com".
+The addition of such generic and descriptive term to the Complainant's mark neither affects the attractive power of such trademark, nor is sufficient to distinguish the disputed domain name from the Complainant's mark.
+To the contrary, since the additional term is related to the Complainant's business activities, it even enhances the likelihood of confusion on behalf of the Internet users.

 In UDRP cases where the relevant trademark is recognizable within the disputed domain name, Panels agree that the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) and letters does not prevent a finding of confusing similarity under the first element (see 1.8 WIPO Overview 3.0).

-UDRP Panels also agree that the top-level domain is usually to be ignored for the purpose of determination of identity or confusing similarity between the disputed domain name and the Complainant's trademark as it is a technical requirement of registration (see 1.11.1 WIPO Overview 3.0).
+UDRP panels also agree that the top-level domain is usually to be ignored for the purpose of determination of identity or confusing similarity between the disputed domain name and the Complainant's trademark as it is a technical requirement of registration (see 1.11.1 WIPO Overview 3.0).